integration-app/mcp-server/README.md

 );
 ```

-### ⚡ Static & Dynamic Mode
+### ⚡ Static vs Dynamic Mode

-By default, the MCP server is in `static` mode and will return all tools.
-In `dynamic` mode (`?mode=dynamic`) the MCP server will only return only a single tool: `enable-tools`, you can use this tool to enable tools for the session.
+By default, the MCP server runs in **static mode**, which means it returns **all available tools** (actions) for all connected integrations.

+If you switch to **dynamic mode** (by adding `?mode=dynamic` to your request), the server will only return **one tool**: `enable-tools`.
+You can use this tool to selectively enable the tools you actually need for that session.

-Your implementation needs to provide a way to find the most relevant tools to the user query, after which you can use the `enable-tools` tool to enable the tools for the session.
-Ideally you want to prompt LLM to call this tool
+In dynamic mode, your implementation should figure out which tools are most relevant to the user's query.
+Once you've identified them, prompt the LLM to call the `enable-tools` tool with the appropriate list.

-See an example implementation in our [AI Agent Example](https://github.com/integration-app/ai-agent-example)
+Want to see how this works in practice?
+Check out our [AI Agent Example](https://github.com/integration-app/ai-agent-example).

 ```ts
 import { Client } from '@modelcontextprotocol/sdk/client/index.js';